PRAVEEN9898/Urban-Waste-Revolution-City-Wide-Garbage-Classification-with-Advanced-CNNs/README.md

 The Garbage Classification Project demonstrates the potential of machine learning in addressing real-world challenges.
 Its accurate waste categorization and potential for large-scale implementation make it a valuable contribution to sustainable waste management practices.

 ---

-Feel free to tailor the content based on your specific project details.